cep503/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Contains information describes the variables, the data, and any transformations or work performed to clean up the data for the course project.

 #Original Data

-There original data comes from the smartphone accelerometer and gyroscope 3-axial raw signals, which have been processed using various signal processing techniques to measurement vector consisting of 561 features.
+Original data comes from the smartphone accelerometer and gyroscope 3-axial raw signals, processed using various signal processing techniques to measurement vector consisting of 561 features.
 For detailed description of the original dataset, please see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # Activity Labels
 1 WALKING,